zachterrell57/channel-kit/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-ChannelKit is an open-source Next.js application built with [Frog.js](https://frog.fm), providing a customizable Farcaster Frame for managing channel memberships.
+ChannelKit is an open-source Next.js application built with [Frog.js](https://frog.fm) and deployed on [Vercel](https://vercel.com), providing a customizable Farcaster Frame for managing channel memberships.
 Designed for developers, it offers a flexible foundation for creating and managing membership requests to Farcaster channels.

 ## Prerequisites